Medals

 Bram Stoker medal

 Classical scene; three figures.
-Inscribed obverse: "Glasgow School of Art, Bram Stoker Medal for the best imaginative work of the year/ D.Broadfoot Carter 1903".
-This medal was cast from the original by Roger Miller, Head of GSA Silversmithing and Jewellery, 1990s.
+Inscribed obverse: "Glasgow School of Art, Bram Stoker Medal for the best imaginative work of the year".
+This medal was cast from the original by Roger Millar, Head of GSA Silversmithing and Jewellery, 1990s.

 Millar, Roger